jucachap/huge-challenge/README.md

 http://<yourdomain>/huge-challenge/

-4. Check for the documentation in the quick help displayed.
+4. Learn about the commands that you can use, in the quick help displayed.